Anthonyntilelli/PartyPlannerSite/README.md

 # PartyPlannerSite

 Sinatra powered site for planning events and inviting other users.

+## Routes

+Party planner uses before routes for auth checks

+- '/pre_auth/*' - Non-Logged in users only
+- '/post_auth/*' - Logged in users only
+- '/hmac/*' - Must have valid hmac/non-expired to reach.
+- '/admin/*' - Logged in admin users only

 ## Thanks to